Organizational culture: Bullying

 Bullying manifests in workplaces that allow employees of higher status to harass those of lower status.
 This generally requires support or at least forbearance from company leaders.
 Bullying can cascade down the organizational hierarchy as supervisors experiencing bullying display the same behavior to their subordinates.

-Workplace bullying impacts employees leading to increased stress on the job, decreased productivity and high turnover rates.
+Workplace bullying impacts employees, leading to increased stress on the job, decreased productivity and high turnover rates.
 Employees who are bullied often remain silent because management fails to hold perpetrators accountable.

 COVID-19 impact

 The pandemic led many organizations to incorporate limiting spread into their cultures as a collective responsibility.
 Responses focused on requiring vaccines, hygiene, and masking.

 In Asia, mask-wearing was part of several national cultures predating the pandemic.
 This was driven by experience with prior flus in Asia, such as Spanish flu, Hong Kong flu, Avian flu, and Swine flu, in addition to SARS, as well as various affronts to air quality such as volcanic eruptions.

-Somers categorized cultures based on whether the need of the individual or the group was foremost.
+Somers categorized cultures based on whether the needs of the individual or the group were foremost.
 He used behaviors such as mask-wearing to measure collectivism vs individualism.
 Cultures otherwise rated "strong" were relatively resistant to change during the pandemic.
 However, strong cultures that emphasized innovation were more willing to change.

-Mandated interventions could be seen by members either as attempts to protect them or to as attempts to exert control despite limited effectiveness, depending on how they were presented.
+Mandated interventions could be seen by members either as attempts to protect them or as attempts to exert control despite limited effectiveness, depending on how they were presented.

 Digital tools such as videoconferencing, screen-sharing, file sharing, shared document authoring, digital whiteboards, and chat groups became widely accepted, replacing in-person meetings.
 The reduced amount of face-to-face communications may have impacted organizational cultures.
 New members, lacking face time with others, experienced difficulty in adapting to their organization's culture.
-The loss of face-time affected existing employees as well, directly weakening cultures, in addition to the indirect effects that strengthened or weakened cultures as organizations reacted in various ways to the pandemic.
-Some members felt disengaged and expandable rather than essential, alienated, and exhausted.
+The loss of face time affected existing employees as well, directly weakening cultures, in addition to the indirect effects that strengthened or weakened cultures as organizations reacted in various ways to the pandemic.
+Some members felt disengaged and expendable rather than essential, alienated, and exhausted.

-Sull and Sull reported that employees rated their leadership higher given honest/open communication, integrity, and transparency more than in preceding years.
+Sull and Sull reported that employees rated their leadership higher, given honest/open communication, integrity, and transparency, more than in preceding years.
 Also, employers and leaders giving more attention to employees' welfare had a positive impact on cultural adherence.
 Chambers claimed that this was a short-term response rather than a culture change.

-Deloitte argued that employees displayed greater sense of purpose, inspiration, and contribution.
+Deloitte argued that employees displayed a greater sense of purpose, inspiration, and contribution.
 Also, leaders became more tolerant of employees' failure because of a significant increase in experimentation and risk-taking.

-Daum and Maraist claimed that sense of purpose relates to customers and the society of which employees are part.
+Daum and Maraist claimed that a sense of purpose relates to customers and the society in which employees are part.
 They compared hospitals and retail shops.
 The former had a greater sense of purpose during the pandemic, while the latter had less.